tensorlayer/TensorLayer/docs/user/tutorial.rst

 Predicting
 ^^^^^^^^^^^^^

-After training the model, we no long consider the number of steps (sequence length), i.e. ``batch_size, num_steps`` are ``1``.
-Then we can predict the next word step by step, instead of predict a sequence of words from a sequence of words.
+After training the model, when we predict the next output, we no long consider the number of steps (sequence length), i.e. ``batch_size, num_steps`` are ``1``.
+Then we can output the next word step by step, instead of predict a sequence of words from a sequence of words.

 .. code-block:: python